GrandMoff100/HomeAssistantAPI/docs/development.rst

 Step One: Fork the Repository
 ===============================

-Click `here <https://github.com/GrandMoff100/HomeAssistantAPI/fork>`_ to fork the repostiory.
-The click your username.
+Click `here <https://github.com/GrandMoff100/HomeAssistantAPI/fork>`_ to fork the repository.
+Then click your username.

 Step Two: Clone the Repository Locally
 =======================================